latenitefilms/BRAWToolbox/docs/toolbox.md

 ### Relink BRAW Clips within an LIBRARY / EVENT / PROJECT

-This Toolbox allows you to relink any BRAW Toolbox clips within a library, event or project.
+This Toolbox allows you to relink any BRAW Toolbox clips within a **Library**, **Event** or **Project**.

+If, for example, you have all your BRAW Toolbox clips within the default **🔥 FROM BRAW TOOLBOX** Event, you could just relink that event.

-For example, if you've moved BRAW clips to another folder/machine, you can use this Toolbox to easily adjust the file paths.
+If you've moved BRAW clips to another folder/machine, or you've reinstalled macOS, you can use this Toolbox to easily update/fix the file paths and bookmarks.

 This is how an offline clip will look in Final Cut Pro:

 ![](static/relink-toolbox-06.png)

-To use this toolbox, simply drag a library, event or project from the Final Cut Pro Browser into the Toolbox at the bottom of the BRAW Toolbox Workflow Extension.
+To use this Toolbox, simply drag a **Library**, **Event** or **Project** from the Final Cut Pro Browser into the Toolbox at the bottom of the BRAW Toolbox Workflow Extension.

 ![](static/relink-toolbox-01.png)